Nodes of the Trustlines Blockchain run various applications:

 Alternatively, you could also use the quickstart script and adjust the setup afterwards with commands similar to the following ones.

-The blockchain image is a standard Parity client with a custom configuration for the Trustlines Blockchain.
+The blockchain image is a standard OpenEthereum client with a custom configuration for the Trustlines Blockchain.
 It also accepts a few additional command line options as described in the help message:

 Before starting the node, create a Docker network to conveniently allow other containers to easily connect to it:

-If you are a validator, this sequence of commands will supply Parity with your keystore file, password, and address so that it can produce blocks:
+If you are a validator, this sequence of commands will supply OpenEthereum with your keystore file, password, and address so that it can produce blocks:

 The netstats client reports the state of your node to the netstats page that gives a rough overview of the current network state.
 It is an optional component which helps the community by providing information on your running node to a central server.